NTSB: Cherokee sent radio transmission before mid-air collision, Cub did not

 Thirty seconds after the Cherokee announced that they were performing a short approach to Runway 29 in Winter Haven, another transmission was heard announcing they were making a left face turn to Runway 29.

-Four seconds after that transmission, investigators heard the emergency locator transmission, that indicated the impact has occurred, she said.
+Four seconds after that transmission, investigators heard the emergency locator transmission, that indicated the impact had occurred, she said.

 The Cherokee had already performed one short stop landing and two go-around maneuvers, Spencer said.